JAC-1/study-abroad-agreement/index.md

 ## overall (  )

 A very important word.
-It means 全体的に.
+It means **全体的に**.
 We use it often when talking about results.

 *Sometimes the acting was bad, but it was a good movie overall.*